ReverseAndBot/Snapchat-Bot/README.md

 - Based on the hidden Snapchat iOS API.

-- Working as of  2024 (watch a video of the working Snapchat API bot below).
+- Working as of October 2024 (watch a video of the working Snapchat API bot below).

 - Compatible with Snapchat 12.x and 13.x.